tooyangski/nest-js-task-management-api/README.md

   - Use any name you like
   - Use "postgres" for username and password
   - Use "localhost" for Host name/address
-- Create database name "task-management"
+- Create database name "todo-management"
 - Database should be there.

 ## Project setup